SuperMrCart/Python-Practice/README.md

 # Python-Practice
-Just me doing practice problems in python.
+Just me doing practice problems in python from codewars